-We conclude that the Minister may not have been appraised of the full facts and that the outcome of his determinations in relation to EIS requirements, for the license by Site T12/430 d) the surrounding area is not densely populated.

-A&B, in Braade Strand, Gweedore Bay, Co.
+We conclude that the Minister may not have been appraised of the full facts and that the outcome of his determinations in relation to EIS requirements, for the license by Brendan Boyle.
+(T12/461) in Braade Strand, Gweedore Bay, Co.
 Donegal, are not based on a full and accurate assessments.